Atlanta Georgia Fatal Car Accident Lawyers

 Losing a loved one in a fatal auto accident is both emotionally traumatic and financially burdensome.
-Fortunately, the families of fatal car accident victims have the right to hold the at-fault party responsible for what they have caused through a wrongful death claim.
+Fortunately, the families of fatally injured victims have the right to hold the at-fault party responsible for what they have caused through a wrongful death claim.
 A wrongful death claim is a civil lawsuit by which the family of a person killed through an act of negligence can pursue compensation for their losses from the at-fault party.
 At The Law Offices of Wayne Grant, P.C., our compassionate Atlanta lawyers are committed to helping grieving families obtain closure in such a difficult time.
 For a free consultation of your rights and options, call us at (404) 995-3955.

 Causes of Fatal Auto Accidents

 According to the Centers for Disease Control and Prevention (CDC), motor vehicle collisions are one of the top ten causes of death for all Americans, but the number one cause of death for children, teens and young adults, ages 5 through 34 years-old.
 Regarding the number of years of life lost, motor vehicle accidents come in third, behind cancer and heart disease.
 However, most fatal motor vehicle collisions are preventable.

-The types of collisions that often result in fatal injuries include rollovers, head-on collisions and collisions with fixed objects, although any type of accident can result in fatalities under certain circumstances.
+The types of collisions that often result in fatal injuries include rollovers, head-on crashes, and collisions with fixed objects, although any type of crash can result in fatalities under certain circumstances.
 Car accidents may be caused by a variety of circumstances, however, those that usually cause fatal injuries usually include:

 - Alcohol or drug-impaired driving;

 - Speeding; and